-In this Section, a modified two-port time-domain passivity approach [14], considering time-varying communication delay, is introduced.
+In this Section, a modified two-port time-domain passivity approach is proposed, considering time-varying communication delay.

-The basic idea of the modified approach is that we can separate the input and output energy at each port based on the sign of the product of the force and velocity at each port.
+The basic idea of the modified approach is that we can seperate the input and output energy at each port based on the sign of the product of the force and velocity at each port.